dmfow/CheatSheets/Flask.md

 # Check the logs of systemd
 journalctl -u THESNAME.service -S today
+# OR, only see the log messages for the last/current boot:
+journalctl -u THESNAME.service -b

 # Not necessary
 sudo -H -u THEUSER pip3 install THELIB